KristinaMariaSoerensen/projects-2019-chx/modelproject/README.md

 Scripts used to optain these results are in the folder /modelproject in the /chxmodelproject.py file.

 **Dependencies:** Apart from a standard Anaconda Python 3 installation the project requires no further installations.

+**Sources**
+N. Gregory Mankiw: Macroeconomics, International Edition, 8. udgave, Worth Publishers, New York

+Inspiration on code and how to solve the model were found at: https://github.com/NumEconCopenhagen.